Aviation safety: Human factors of third parties

 Unsafe human factors are not limited to pilot errors.
-Third party factors include ground crew mishaps, ground vehicle to aircraft collisions and engineering maintenance related problems.
+Third-party factors include ground crew mishaps, ground vehicle-to-aircraft collisions and engineering maintenance-related problems.
 For example, failure to properly close a cargo door on Turkish Airlines Flight 981 in 1974 caused the loss of the aircraft.
-(However, design of the cargo door latch was also a major factor in the accident.)
-In the case of Japan Air Lines Flight 123 in 1985, improper repair of previous damage led to explosive decompression of the cabin, which in turn destroyed the vertical stabilizer and damaged all four hydraulic systems which powered all the flight controls.
+(However, the design of the cargo door latch was also a major factor in the accident.)
+In the case of Japan Air Lines Flight 123 in 1985, improper repair of previous damage led to explosive decompression of the cabin, which in turn destroyed the vertical stabilizer and damaged all four hydraulic systems that powered all the flight controls.

 Controlled flight into terrain

 Controlled flight into terrain (CFIT) is a class of accidents in which an aircraft is flown under control into terrain or man-made structures.
-CFIT accidents typically result from pilot error or of navigational system error.
+CFIT accidents typically result from pilot error or navigational system error.
 Failure to protect ILS critical areas can also cause CFIT accidents.
-In December 1995, American Airlines Flight 965 tracked off course while approaching Cali, Colombia, and hit a mountainside despite a terrain awareness and warning system (TAWS) terrain warning in the cockpit and desperate pilot attempt to gain altitude after the warning.
+In December 1995, American Airlines Flight 965 tracked off course while approaching Cali, Colombia, and hit a mountainside despite a terrain awareness and warning system (TAWS) terrain warning in the cockpit and a desperate pilot attempt to gain altitude after the warning.
 Crew position awareness and monitoring of navigational systems are essential to the prevention of CFIT accidents.
 As of February 2008, over 40,000 aircraft had enhanced TAWS installed, and they had flown over 800 million hours without a CFIT accident.

 Another anti-CFIT tool is the Minimum Safe Altitude Warning (MSAW) system which monitors the altitudes transmitted by aircraft transponders and compares that with the system's defined minimum safe altitudes for a given area.
 When the system determines the aircraft is lower, or might soon be lower, than the minimum safe altitude, the air traffic controller receives an acoustic and visual warning and then alerts the pilot that the aircraft is too low.